Zodsmar/Amidst-Seed-Hunter-1.13/README.md

 * 24 April 2017 - v0.2.1 - Fixed a handful of bugs and added guided Amidst setup
 * 26 April 2017 - v0.2.2 - Fixed hotkey and disappearing interface bugs
 *  3 May   2017 - v0.2.3 - Code cleanup and minor GUI improvements
+* 25 July  2018 - v0.2.4 - Added Cleaner Search Function and Updated to work with 1.13

 **Please Note**
-v0.2.3 will be the last release of this project.
+~~v0.2.3 will be the last release of this project.
 I hit up against some of the limitations of AutoIT and my own limitations.
 I've decided to start over with a cross-platform view so that the successor to Amidst Seed Hunter will work on Windows, Mac, or Linux out of the box.
 You'll probably see a new repository appear in a few days as I start to work through learning how to do this.
 In the meantime, this final version should have most of the features that most people were looking for and should be relatively bug-free.
-If you'd like to continue development of this project, please feel free!
+If you'd like to continue development of this project, please feel free!~~

 ## Credits

-This was written by me, Azuntik, in AutoIt.
+This was written Azuntik, in AutoIt.
+(Originally)

+Now being updated by Zodsmar

 The cool "Toast" effect in the corner belongs to Melba23.